 2. Estimate the future operations of the business

-3. Regulate forecast
+3. Regulate the forecast

-It involves looking at different forecasts in the past and comparing them with the actual things that happened in the business.
+This involves looking at different forecasts in the past and comparing them with the actual things that happened in the business.
 The differences in the results and forecast are analyzed, and the reasons for the deviations are determined.

 4. Review the process